Women’s Health Innovations

 Our strategy

-We build on existing foundation expertise to facilitate the development of new diagnostic tools, treatments, vaccines, and reproductive health solutions.
-Our team collaborates closely with other health-focused teams across the foundation to develop and deliver interventions that improve the health of women and girls.
+We build on existing foundation expertise to facilitate the development of new diagnostic tools, treatments, vaccines, and reproductive health solutions designed to meet the needs of women and girls in low- and middle-income countries.
+Our team collaborates closely with other health-focused teams across the foundation to develop and introduce interventions that improve the health of women and girls and are developed for use in under-resourced health systems.

 The latest updates on women’s health innovations